jonasstr/kit-assignments-downloader/README.md

     pip install kita

-Before you can download anything, *kita* needs to know your ilias user name and password.
-To complete the installation, type:
+To complete the installation use the following command:

     kita setup

-Note: Your user name and password will be stored locally in a file called user.yml. **Do not share this file with anyone!**
+Note: The setup assistant requires you to input your ilias user name and password which will be stored locally in a file called user.yml. **Do not share this file!**

 ## Getting started